From marijuana possession to drug importation, Mr. John D'Intino handles all cases involving drugs. Drug cases customarily fall into three categories:

 For other narcotic drugs, the defendant can be charged with a felony and may receive a sentence of up to fifteen years in prison and/or a fine of up to $250,000 or more if necessary.

-If you’ve violated the Pennsylvania Drug Possession Law and have been charged; contact our offices in Pennsylvania today.
+If you've violated the Pennsylvania Drug Possession Law and have been charged; contact my office in Pennsylvania today.